 Editor's note: More consideration on how to prevent denial of service attack type situation when first UE joining the multicast group, triggers the MB-UPF to join the multicast tree towards the content provider is FFS.

-4. By using Nsmf_MBSSession_Create request (MBS Session ID), SMF interacts with MB SMF to retrieve multicast QoS flow information of the indicated MBS session.
+4. By using Nmbsmf_MBSSession_Create or Nmbsmf_MBSSession_Update request (MBS Session ID), SMF interacts with the MB-SMF to retrieve multicast QoS flow information of the indicated MBS session.
+For multicast transport between MB-UPF and content provider, if it is the first UE joining the multicast group and MB-UPF did not join the multicast tree in the MBS configuration procedure, the MB-SMF requests the MB-UPF to join the multicast tree towards the content provider, otherwise MB-SMF will not send the request to the MB-UPF.

-5. SMF responds to AMF through Nsmf_PDUSession_UpdateSMContext response(N2 SM information (PDU Session ID, MBS Session ID, MB-SMF ID, multicast QoS flow information, updated PDU Session information, mapping between unicast QoS flow and multicast QoS flow information), N1 SM container (PDU Session Modification Command) to:
+5. SMF responds to AMF through Nsmf_PDUSession_UpdateSMContext response(MBS Session ID, MB-SMF ID, N2 SM information (PDU Session ID, MBS Session ID, [updated PDU Session information], mapping information between unicast QoS flow(s) and multicast QoS flow(s)), N1 SM container (PDU Session Modification Command)) to: